jsmoriss/jsm-force-ssl/readme.txt

 * FORCE_SSL_ADMIN
 * FORCE_SSL_LOGIN

-The plugin also hooks the WordPress 'upload_dir' and 'plugins_url' filters to make sure that all URLs match the appropriate protocol.
+The plugin also hooks the WordPress 'the_content', 'upload_dir', and 'plugins_url' filters to make sure that all URLs match the appropriate protocol.

 The plugin checks and honors the following proxy / load-balancing web server variables: